 Live performances galore: When you land in town, full of vim but without a plan, just head for Dragon's Den.
-At any point in a given evening, something nuts will be happening on its two stories: comedy, burlesque, punk, reggae, jazz, Latin nights, variety.
+At any point in a given evening, something special/nuts will be happening on its two stories: comedy, burlesque, punk, reggae, jazz, Latin nights, variety.
 The cozy backyard, amazing bartenders, and relaxed crowds will ease you into the Big Easy.
 You might find teen rockers playing their first gigs, or stumble on a brass ensemble you can overhear while sipping beers in the high-walled, ivy-covered back patio.
-Or post up on the balcony with a grilled cheese and enjoy the breezy river view.
+Or post up on the balcony with a $5 grilled cheese and enjoy the breezy river view.
 It's a great spot to mingle, dance, drink, and celebrate your arrival in the city, and its location right on the outskirts of the French Quarter makes it a great quick escape when you need a breather from the city center.

-New Orleans' convoluted layout plops a classic American city grid onto the wandering folds of the Mississippi River.
+Cruise on two wheels: New Orleans' convoluted layout plops a classic American city grid onto the wandering folds of the Mississippi River.
 The bad news: You will get lost.
 The good news: You’ll be amid romantically beautiful homes and gorgeous oaks and an ethereal atmosphere.
 To get the lay of the land without totally losing your way, find one of the city's bike tours.
 The recommendation here is Confederacy of Cruisers, your next-level option with themed outings -- culinary, cocktails, cemeteries, even a tour of the Ninth Ward, still reviving after Katrina made the neighborhood a household word.
 The tour staff will direct you to the best option depending on your interests and athletic ability, and they lead the rides in a friendly, unscripted fashion.
 You'll finish with an understanding of the city's layout and lesser-known neighborhoods where, assuredly, fantastic things are afoot.
 If you're looking for an adventure without the apparent danger, this is the way to do it.

 Get unnaturally close to wildlife: Do a couple of big nights in the city on your visit, but don't neglect the day trip into the honest-to-God wilderness just outside town.
 Louisiana is less a state per se and more of a swamp that supports a couple of occasionally good football teams, so it'd be a travesty not to meet some egrets and gators while you're here.
 Honey Island, one of the best excursions around, offers shuttle pickup and is less than an hour's drive from the city center.
 Unlike an airboat tour (also abundant in these parts), a swamp tour lets you slink through the wetlands stealthily enough to actually see animals rather than just scare the hell out of 'em.
 Plus the licensed guides here know their cypress from their cottonmouths.
 You'll want to make a reservation before going, but chances are if you plan ahead you'll find a nice balance to the sensory overload of the city.

 Explore the art scene: Every first Saturday of the month, the arts district around Julia Street features gallery openings complete with complimentary drinks and top local artists.
 Even if you can't (or decline, due to weather sanity) make it for the annual midsummer parade, the White Linen Night, the monthly art walk will quickly ensconce you in the New Orleans art scene.
 The galleries range through avant-garde, abstract, and modern pop; many artists are self-taught while some are more traditional.
 It all adds up to a New Orleans arts district more local, organic, and approachable than most big-city art scenes.

-Cool off in the dark: In true New Orleans fashion, the Broad Theater is open year-round except for Mardi Gras.
+Cool off in the dark: In true New Orleans fashion, this theater is open year-round except for Mardi Gras.
 Locals know it as a favorite place to slow down (or to stop sweating, on summer days) and catch mainstream movies... or, more likely, the experimental, classic, foreign, or cult films that too rarely find their way to theaters in the South.
 You don't have to buy a ticket to enjoy the fully stocked bar, complete with a happy hour and film-themed cocktails.
 (A pre-2016 election screening of Idiocracy, for instance, featured Brawndo-flavored Jell-O shots.)
 Keep an eye out for film festivals and restaurant pop-ups at this warm, modern venue.

-One of the highlights of Frenchmen Street, this outdoor art market attracts local artists who sell beautiful prints, jewelry, apparel, and buttons.
-This is where diverse, all-ages crowds know to come for mementos instead of falling into the bead-and-novelty-T shops on Bourbon.
+Comb the local crafts: This outdoor art market attracts local artists who sell beautiful prints, jewelry, apparel, and buttons -- an all-ages crowds know to come here for mementos instead of falling into the bead-and-novelty-T shops on Bourbon.
 Or simply browse the wares and take a respite during your stroll through Frenchmen.
 Especially on nice-weather nights, its open-air pavilion is worth seeking out for its mellow string lighting, benches for resting your weary feet, and chalk to scratch out some art of your own.